Shopping apps aim to help consumers avoid Black Friday hassles

 After scanning a product in a magazine readers can click on an ad to buy the item, or be notified when it goes on sale.
 Macumber said the aim of the app is to reach consumers as soon as they discover a new product and to make magazines a part of the shopping experience.

 Another app called Sift takes a different approach, letting users browse through promotions in their email inboxes.
-When users connect with their email account the app creates a catalogue of promotions.
+When users connect with their email account the app creates a catalog of promotions.

 "People's email is filled with shopping promotions.
 Some of our users receive as many as 3,000 to 4,000 shopping emails a year," said Saurin Shah, CEO of Sift, based in Burlingame, California.